|FOR SALE & GALLERY||RADIOLA INFO||WHAT'S NEW||RESOURCES|

 Tip #6 Cleaning old wood radio cabinets

 If it's really, really dirty, first remove the insides (chassis).
 Then vacuum and clean it with care.
 The procedure to use will depend on what it's contaminated with.
 If it's just household dust, a powerful vacuum cleaner (with crevice tool attachment) and small, stiff paint brush is all that's needed.
 If it's caked with rust, crud and or rodent debris, that's a more serious matter.
 For normal cleaning, the cabinet should first be wiped down with a cloth quite damp with household ammonia diluted with water (about 50/50) being careful not allow the liquid to soak into the wood.
 This will get rid of the water soluble contaminates.
 Then wipe dry and clean again with paint thinner or cigarette lighter fluid (NOT LACQUER THINNER!).
-When dry, wipe it real good with Scots "Liquid Gold", wipe down and use a good furniture polish such as "Oz".
+When dry, wipe it real good with Scots "Liquid Gold", Lemon Oil or some other high quality product that will soak into the wood.
+Allow to soak in for 15 - 20 minutes hen wipe down and use a good furniture polish such as "Oz".
 Sometimes this is all that's needed.

-If the finish is not satisfactory, looks dull or maybe has been sun bleached, I would treat the finish with "Mar-A-way" (a product I use).
-After using according to directions apply a good furniture polish.
+If the finish is not satisfactory, looks dull or maybe has been sun bleached, Treat the finish with "Mar-A-Way" (a product I use).
+After using according to the directions, finish the job with a good furniture polish.

 Minor sun bleaching and surface scratches (scratches that have not penetrated into the wood).